fractalysid/Twive_Simplified/Layout.md

 - No use of SHIFT for symbols
 - No use of combos (almost)
 - Prefer more layers and avoid using keys in difficult positions (a few exceptions exist where I preferred keeping the standard position)
+- An extra QWERTY layer in case someone else needs to use your keyboard or you want to game with it
+- "Ok wait! you lied! we've got 11 layers!".
+I did not, Qwerty does not count, it makes no sense and it's not even worth to call it a "layout".
+We could remove it and noone wille ever notice.

 ### Details about layers and modifiers triggering
 - Home row layer toggle: Positional hold-tap, "tap-preferred" with 250ms tapping term.
 This can probably be lowered for most